 Are you considering relocating to Japan to kick start your career or pay off that student loan or because you need a serious change in scenery - but you just don't know how to move to Japan?

 The thought of moving overseas and living in Japan is exciting.
 But living abroad in a country that has a foreign language, exotic diet and unique culture can quickly turn exciting into overwhelming.
-There is so much to consider and plan (not to mention the expense) that in the end you may decide against going - a missed opportunity indeed for Japan is a fascinating place to live and work.
+There is so much to consider and plan (not to mention the expense) that in the end you may decide against going.
+This is a missed opportunity indeed for Japan is a fascinating place to live and work.

-This website exists so you won't miss your chance.
+This website exists so you won't miss your once in a lifetime.
 It contains important information about moving to Japan It also introduces you to the ultimate survival guide written specifically for people like you - newcomers to Japan called, Tokyo?
 No Problem.

-Can you get by without it?
+Can you get by without yhis book?
 Of course - anyone can get by.
 But why not make the most of your big move?
 Arming yourself with this book from the start will make a world of difference to your Japan experience from Day 1 onward.
 But it does require your committment to apply the information in the book to daily living.
 Are you up for it?
+It's your call.

 Is it a good time to move to Japan?

 Despite the global slow-down, resilient Japan is striving to get things back in order, quickly.
 Japan is on the road to economic recovery more than most other industrialized nations with a strong currency that is only getting stronger.
 This means more companies hiring and more job opportunities.
 Japan is also one of the safest and welcoming countries in the world.

 Will it be difficult to find employment in Japan?